 Northern Colorado Beekeepers Association

 The Northern Colorado Beekeepers Association is the state’s second oldest beekeeping association established in 1890.
-It has long been associated with the academic work being done at CSU Fort Collins, although the actual degree of academic influence has depended upon the amount of involvement by the CSU department of Entomology.
+It has long been associated with academic work being done at CSU Fort Collins, although the actual degree of academic influence has depended upon the amount of involvement by the CSU department of Entomology.
 Currently, the emphasis of NCBA seems to be directed more toward recreational and non-academic beekeeping concerns.

 Pikes Peak Beekeepers Association

 The Pikes Peak Beekeepers Association located in the Colorado Springs area, has been in existence for about 30 years, and has a very active and engaged membership.
 Together with the NCBA, the PPBA are perhaps the most active local organizations, and with the most members in the state.
+The PPBA generally strives to present regular and mainstream thinking regarding beekeeping practices.

 High Land Beekeeping Club